 To be clear, we strongly recommend that our patients and their close contacts get vaccinated against COVID-19.
 Further, in light of new FDA and CDC guidance, we recommend all cancer patients in active treatment get a vaccine booster shot, i.e., a third dose of Moderna or Pfizer BioNTech COVID-19 vaccine.

 Please note that all cancer patients also should continue to take steps to reduce risk of exposure to COVID-19, including wearing a face mask around anyone outside your home, practicing social distancing, and avoiding crowds and poorly ventilated indoor spaces.

 We hope this information is helpful.
 As we learn more about COVID-19 and about vaccination, our understanding and recommendations may evolve.
 The decision to be vaccinated is a personal one and should be made in discussion with your health care provider.

-Although vaccination has started, it will take many months for everyone to be vaccinated.
-For now, the pandemic is still here, so it is critically important to continue to mask, practice social distancing, and be diligent about hand-washing, whether or not you have been vaccinated.
+The pandemic is still here, so it is critically important to continue to mask, practice social distancing, and be diligent about hand-washing, whether or not you have been vaccinated.
 We want you to stay safe.

 For further questions, please visit the CDC website.